rfbproto/rfbproto/rfbproto.rst

 `FramebufferUpdateRequest`_ message, or sending ``FramebufferUpdate`` messages continuously.

-Note that there is currently no way to determine if the server supports this message except for using the `Tight Security Type`_ authentication.
+The client must establish that the server supports this message before sending it.
+The client can do so using either the `Tight Security Type`_ authentication, or using the `ContinuousUpdates Pseudo-encoding`_.

 =============== ==================== ========== =======================
 No. of bytes    Type                 [Value]    Description